YNAB is based on four rules that have helped many subscribers stop living paycheck to paycheck and spend less money than they earn every single month.

 The method empowered me to prioritize the repair over things like eating out, clothing, gifts and my vacation fund.

-I’m an analytical person to begin with, but checking with my budget and the dollar amount left in a particular category before making a purchase really helped me spend less over the last month.
+I’ve always been an analytical person, but I found that checking with my budget and the dollar amount left in a particular category before making a purchase really helped me spend less money.

 Even with that $700 home repair bill, I was able to set aside money for my true expenses (non-monthly bills) and had $200 left.